QSI-BAQS/Jabalizer.jl/README.md

 How to make it work:
 - Pull this branch
 - run `git submodule update --init`
-- Go into the pauli\_tracker\_extern directory
+- Go into the `pauli_tracker` directory
 - `git checkout main`
-- At least skim docs/c.md
+- Go into the `c_lib` directory
-- Go into c\_api and run `make library` (or do what the makefile does; there's also a dockerfile; cf. docs/c.md).
+- Go into and run `make library` (or do what the makefile does; there's also a dockerfile; readme).
 This requires a that stable Rust toolchain is installed.
-- If that worked, there should be a library file in the output directory, which we are linking in the pauli\_tracker.jl file in Jabalizer's src directory
+- If that worked, there should be a library file in the dist directory, which we are linking in the `pauli_tracker.jl` file in Jabalizer's src directory
 - Now add Jabalizer as a path dependency to your script
-- Compare the README in the test\_scripts directory
+- Compare the README in the `test_scripts` directory

 # Jabalizer